-Prerequisite: Kinesiology 327-1 Lecture: 0.5 hour; Activity: 2.5 hours and cardiovascular exercises in both anaerobic and aerobic training methods.
+Prerequisite: Kinesiology 327-1 Lecture: 0.5 hour; Activity: 2.5 hours

+This course develops and encourages positive attitudes and habits with regards to cardiovascular efficiency, body composition, flexibility, muscular strength, and muscular endurance to achieve lifelong fitness.
+The students rotate through a series of weight training, core, and cardiovascular exercises in both anaerobic and aerobic training methods.
 Each student upon entry, is screened and assessed using a variety of physical fitness measuring techniques.
 The screening and assessment process is then repeated at the conclusion of the semester.
 This class also gives students the tools to achieve lifelong fitness and the techniques and knowledge to better prevent heart disease and diabetes.